 About the Co-Creation Initiative

-The Co-creation Initiative is a 4-year project of Skidmore College’s John B. Moore Documentary Studies Collaborative (MDOCS), funded by the Andrew W. Mellon Foundation with the aim of linking the college with partners in its local and regional communities, through collective creative response to the challenges of our time.
+THE CO-CREATION INITIATIVE is a 4-year project of Skidmore College’s John B. Moore Documentary Studies Collaborative (MDOCS), funded by the Andrew W. Mellon Foundation with the aim of linking the college with partners in its local and regional communities, through collective, creative engagement with the challenges of our time and the stories of our place.

 Officially launched in early 2021, we have provided an open invitation (to community members, organizations, collectives, and interest groups of any stripe or type) to form collaborative working groups or “cluster collaboratives,” to brainstorm and ultimately develop projects that: